-The smallest alpine mountain range in the world with an alpine character
+The smallest alpine mountain range in the world with true alpine character

 The High Tatras cover approximately 340 km² and are the highest mountain range in the Carpathians.
 Their specificity lies in their alpine character, which is the result of glacial activity during ice ages.
 The range is home to rich flora and fauna including chamois, marmots and rare plants.